Our Family is Coming Home!

 (This post may contain affiliate links, view our disclosure policy for details.)

-What’s in it for me?
+So, what’s in it for me?
 Why would I go to all this work?

 Well, if you are a parent you know the answer to that question, right?

-It isn’t very often I get the chance to “mother” or “smother” my grown children and their families, so when I get the chance, I want to do it well.
+Unfortunately, it isn’t very often I get the chance to “mother” or “smother” my grown children and their families, so when I get the chance, I want to do it well.

-I want my daughter, son-in-law ( who is a son), and our son and his new wife ( who we love) to feel like they have had an amazingly relaxing time at home.
+In addition, I want my daughter, son-in-law ( who is a son), and our son and his new wife ( who we love) to feel like they have had an amazingly relaxing time at home.

-Another reason we like them to come is that they bring our grandchildren- It’s all part of the plan.
+Of course, another reason we like them to come is that they bring our grandchildren- It’s all part of the plan.

 So what lists do you have to make to be sure you are prepared?
 As you can guess, it starts at least a month before the big visit arrives.